 To save electricity, inspect your home.
 Any gap should be covered.
 This includes windows, doors, or even on the walls.
 This is not only to prevent the cold from getting in but also to prevent the heat from coming out.

 You should open your curtains or blinds, on the one hand, when the sun is out.
 Sunlight coming in your windows may help heat your home.
 On the other hand, close your curtains when there is no sun.
 This may help retain heat.
+Its always good to have External roller shutters to feel safe and save the energy for heating.

 Switch to energy-saving appliances